AndersDeath/diary2/000-current.md

 # 29 April - Montag  - Berlin - 585 Tag der Einwanderung - Hot Sunny

 Today I was in the hospital and did some preparations for fridays surgery. yes that's right, the operation will be in the end of the week.
+Some misunderstanding happened.